 There are a few suggestions I’d take issue with — the authors suggest making your Twitter profile bio “witty,” while I think it’s far more important to use strategic keywords and keep it straightforward — but these are quibbles.
 “The Dragonfly Effect” is an indispensable addition to your social causes reading list.

-• The Dragonfly Effect (review in Stanford Social Innovation Review)JD Lasica works with nonprofits, social change organizations and businesses on social media strategies.
-See his profile, visit his business blog, contact JD or follow him on Twitter or Google Plus.
+• The Dragonfly Effect (review in Stanford Social Innovation Review)JD Lasica, founder and former editor of Socialbrite, is co-founder of Cruiseable.
+Contact JD or follow him on Twitter or Google Plus.

 This work is licensed under a Creative Commons Attribution 3.0 Unported.